Notice of Pre-AIA or AIA Status

 Miller discloses use of laser welding in fluidic devices.
 See paragraph 0428.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko and Solczynski by applying laser welding to the fluidic device because Miller disclosed the use of laser welding in fluidic devices.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko, Briscoe, and Solczynski by applying laser welding to the fluidic device because Miller disclosed the use of laser welding in fluidic devices.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-15. Claims 13-14 are rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).
+14. Claims 13-14 are rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).

-Regarding independent claim 13, Hodko discloses a method comprising: loading a blood sample into a fluidic device; performing nucleic acid related processes within the device, and measuring expression of a composite biomarker, wherein a subject is identified as having an infection, and wherein the method takes no more than 35 minutes (15 minutes is disclosed).
+Regarding independent claim 13, Hodko discloses a method comprising: loading a blood sample into a fluidic device; performing nucleic acid related processes within the device using beads including nucleic acid extraction and amplification, measuring expression of a composite biomarker, and outputting whether a subject has or does not have an infection, within 60 minutes.
 See paragraphs 0008-0019, 0029-0030, 0052, 0138, 0141, 0172, 0183, 0186, 0193-0195, 0198, and 0258-0259.
 Hodko additionally discloses performing LAMP.
 See paragraph 0183.

 Regarding claim 14, Hodko discloses methods which omit the use of DNase and omit performing amplification of genomic DNA (RNA-based detection is disclosed in paragraph 0186).